USS Williamsburg: World War II

 Williamsburg departed Halifax, on 8 December, bound for Iceland; via Hvalfjörður; and reached Reykjavík, later in December 1941.
 She arrived when the newly established Naval Operating Base (NOB), Iceland, encountered difficulties.
 Rear Admiral James L. Kauffman, the first commandant of NOB Iceland, had arrived in Reykjavík in the battleship Arkansas shortly after the United States entered the war.
 He found that no quarters existed ashore for himself or his staff.
 Moreover, while tentative arrangements had been made to assign a station ship to Reykjavík, the congestion of shipping there and the shortage of space made a permanently pier-moored ship impossible.
 Therefore, it was necessary to have a ship that could be anchored clear of the docks.
 The problem was solved when Admiral Kauffman transferred his flag from Arkansas to Williamsburg at Hvalfjörður on 23 December.
 Since the Army's Port Authority in Iceland was also in need of headquarters at that time, its commanding officer and his staff were also accommodated in Williamsburg.

-Rear Admiral Kauffman flew his flag in Williamsburg in the spring of 1942.
+Rear Admiral Kauffman flew his flag in Williamsburg until the spring of 1942.
 By then, the ship had been moored alongside the main quay at Reykjavík.
 She provided Kauffman with a headquarters and served as quarters for the communications personnel and the admiral's staff.
 When Camp Knox – the naval facility on Iceland – was completed in mid-May, Kauffman hauled down his flag and moved ashore to release Williamsburg for other duties.